-Not that long ago and not terribly far away, Star Wars wasn’t the massive iconic thing it is now.
-You could go to any toy shop in this day and age and you will probably find Star Wars toys somewhere on their shelves and even toys for upcoming Star Wars movies, months before the new movies are even in theaters.
-But back in 1976 in the run up to the first Star Wars movie, it was a very different story.
-Very few companies were interested in producing toys for a movie that could very well be a complete flop.
-Eventually a relatively small company called Kenner toys agreed to pick up the license, but not in time for the release of the film and the success it spawned.
-Come the run up to Christmas in 1977 there weren’t enough toys released to meet demand, so Kenner decided to release the (now highly sought after) early bird certificate.
+Not very long ago and not terribly far away, Star Wars wasn’t the massive iconic juggernaut that it is today.
+You can visit any toy shop in this day and age and you’ll probably find Star Wars toys somewhere on the shelves, even for upcoming Star Wars movies that aren’t due out for months.
+But back in 1976, in the run up to the release of the first Star Wars movie, it was a very different story.
+Very few companies were interested in producing toys for a movie that could very well be a complete flop and so Star Wars had little in the way of merchandise to promote the upcoming film.
+Eventually a relatively small company called Kenner toys agreed to pick up the license, but not in time for the release of the film.
+Come the run up to Christmas 1977 there weren’t enough toys manufactured to meet demand, so Kenner decided to release the (now highly sought after) early bird certificate.
 It was essentially a certificate that would guarantee kids four Star Wars action figures when they were finally produced, between February and June of 1978.
-Can you imagine that in this day and age?
-I very much doubt kids would be impressed by receiving a coupon for Christmas, but the idea was a huge success and many kids excitedly waited for their new Star Wars figures to arrive.
+Could you imagine kids going for that in this day and age?
+I think you’d be scorned if you presented a young family member with a coupon, but back in ’77 the idea was a huge success and many kids excitedly waited for their new Star Wars figures to arrive.

-There were 12 figures in first ‘series’ of toys and I think they are probably my favourite of the entire line.
-Though I was born twenty years too late to experience Star Wars when it first came out, Star Wars toys had stopped being manufactured by about 1985 and weren’t produced again until a decade later.
-I didn’t become aware of Star Wars toys in shops in the UK again until 1997, when the films were re-released, so any Star Wars toys I had before that were finds from digging in the bottoms of boxes at carboot sales or at flea markets.
-So I had and still have a vast appreciation for the original (now coined ‘vintage’) line and will be looking at the first twelve figures from the original film, the toys that really helped make the franchise was it is to this day.
+I was sadly born too late to experience the initial release of Star Wars, and the toys had stopped being manufactured by about 1985 and weren’t produced again until a decade later.
+It wouldn’t be until 1997 that any major kind of merchandise would be available on shelves again, when the films were re-released as the infamous special editions.
+So any Star Wars toys I had before that were finds I’d scored from digging in the bottom of boxes at carboot sales or at flea markets.
+Because of this I have a vast appreciation for the original line (now coined ‘vintage’) and will be looking at the first twelve figures from the original film!

 - Darth Vader